 This makes sense though, as people almost always spend a short amount of time in an airport lounge (not everyone purposely books 7-hour layovers to use lounges as an office with free food and drinks — that’s just us digital nomads and semi-nomads).

 It’s also a logical continuation of what seems to be the Amex trend for these special pop-up events.
-My first Amex Platinum event in Miami had an unlimited open bar, then it went to just 2 free drink coupons, and then to just 1 free drink coupon last year (the candy section made up for it though).
+My first Amex Platinum event in Miami had an unlimited open bar, then it went to just 2 free drink coupons, and then to just 1 free drink coupon the year after (for me, the new candy section made up for it though).

 The Maison Amex event will have beverages for purchase, of course.
 The only payment method accepted is an Amex card.